Aaron-yay/Python-Exploratory/README.md

 ```
 From here we can now see that spotify playlists is the absolute winner in popularity.
 Beating the rest of the platforms by almost an exponential degree.
 </br></br>
 Next is the chart mean.
-The way I 've interpreted this is that the lower the mean, the higher the popularity as that would mean they rank high in the charts.
+The way I 've interpreted this is that the lower the mean, they either have alot of high ranking tracks or lack popularity.
 From here we can see that, due to spotify's popularity, they have a more spread out mean.
-However, in Deezer, they rank much higher most likely due to being a lesser known platform. </br></br>
+However, in Deezer, their mean is much lower most likely due to being a lesser known platform. </br></br>
 Two strange outliers for the top 5 here are apple and shazam.
 As apple has an extremely distributed mean indicating that the ranking is all over the place and shazam has too little data to work with.
 Looking back at the data frame, it can be seen that there is a few too many NaNs present there. </br></br>

 Surprisingly the bottom 5 gives the most consistent results.
 Reinforcing that spotify is the most popular pattern, spotify playlist once again is the highest value mean.
 Another surprising observation is how the bottom 5 all rank higher in charts.
 So from here we can definitely conclude that streams and charts definitely don't have a directly positive correlation with one another.</br></br>